tinloof/sanity-kit/packages/sanity-studio/README.md

 with default configuration for build & watch scripts.

-See [Testing a plugin in Sanity Studio](https://github.com/sanity-io/plugin-kit#testing-a-plugin-in-sanity-studio) on how to run this plugin with hotreload in the studio.
+See [Testing a plugin in Sanity Studio](https://github.com/sanity-io/plugin-kit#testing-a-plugin-in-sanity-studio) on how to run this plugin with hot reload in the studio.